2026 · 05 · 08 · Fri

 What changed

-Claude Managed Agents gains 'Dreaming' — asynchronous retrospection over past sessions, memory deduplication, and insight extraction; Outcomes and Multiagent Orchestration also enter public beta
+Claude Managed Agents adds 'Dreaming' (async retrospection and memory cleanup over past sessions); Outcomes and Multiagent Orchestration enter public beta

 Why it matters